 Step #2: Identify Your Top Territories

-However, unlike Instagram, TikTok doesn’t break this info down into cities, so while we know the US is the main audience, there’s a lot of different time zones to take into account.
+However, unlike Instagram Analytics, TikTok doesn’t break this info down into cities, so while we know the US is the main audience, there’s multiple timezones to consider.

-“At Later, a majority of our audience on TikTok is US-based so we try not to post too early or too late to exclude any of our audience.
-Our sweet spot tends to be midday PST to catch most people and timezones.”
+“As the majority of our audience is US-based, we try not to post too early or too late in the day.
+This way we won’t exclude too much of our audience.
+Our sweet spot tends to be midday PST to catch most timezones,” shares Lindsay.

-It’s important to identify where the majority of your audience is based, and then try to predict when they’ll most be active online.
+Once you identify where the majority of your audience is based, you can accurately predict when they’ll be online.

 Step #3: Know When Your Audience is Most Active

-NOTE: All information in TikTok analytics is recorded in Coordinated Universal Time (UTC).
-As a result, you’ll need to convert the hours that your followers are most active into the timezones of your audience’s location.
+Though it’s important to note that the times on TikTok are recorded in UTC.
+So, you’ll need to convert the hours that your followers are most active into the timezone you’re located in.

-TIP: Use a timezone conversion tool to easily switch between time zones.
+TIP: Use a timezone conversion tool to easily switch between timezones.
+No calculator required!

 Step #4: Track and Measure Your Content Performance